Brussels Sprout Salad with Apples, Walnuts & Parmesan

 This post may contain affiliate links.
 Read my full disclosure policy.

-A fall-inspired Brussels sprouts salad that’s so scrumptious, even the skeptics might come back for seconds!
+A fall-inspired shaved Brussels sprouts salad that’s so scrumptious, even the skeptics might come back for seconds!

 Large bowl of brussels sprout salad with apples, walnuts and parmesan.

 When it comes to Brussels sprouts, especially raw ones, some folks love them, while others…well, not so much.
 But, give this salad a whirl and see if it doesn’t change some minds.
-Thinly-sliced Brussels sprouts mingle with a zesty cider vinegar dressing, crisp apples, crunchy walnuts, and nutty shavings of Parmigiano-Reggiano.
+Thinly-sliced raw Brussels sprouts are tossed in a zesty cider vinegar dressing with crisp apples, crunchy walnuts, and nutty shavings of Parmigiano-Reggiano—it’s seriously delicious.

-Pair the salad with butternut squash soup, a sandwich, or let it stand solo as a light meal.
+Pair the salad with butternut squash soup, a grilled cheese sandwich, or let it stand solo as a light meal.
 And here’s a suggestion that will make your life easier: make it ahead!
-The flavors deepen and meld beautifully over time, making it perfect for those holiday gatherings or just a ready-to-grab lunch in the fridge.
-Trust me, even the Brussels sprouts skeptics might be asking for seconds!
+The flavors deepen and meld beautifully over time, making it a perfect side dish for holiday gatherings or just a ready-to-grab lunch in the fridge.

 “This salad was the hit of our Thanksgiving meal.
 Perfect complement to the all the carbs.
 It will be on the menu next year and throughout the year as well.”